Strategies & Tips for Parents

-If you had to take your child into hospital in the middle of the night, who can you call to help?
+- If you had to take your child to the hospital in the middle of the night, who can you call to help?

 Knowing who you can call on in advance can help to take some of the stress out of these situations.

 Following on from the previous point, do not be afraid to ask for or accept offers of help.
 Whether that be informal support from family and friends or formal supports such as social work and counseling services.
 It is a tough road that we are all on and there is no shame in acknowledging that you need help.
 You will often find that loved ones desperately want to help (people tend to feel better if they know they are ‘doing something’) but may not know how to.
 Give them guidance as to what you need and the best way in which they can support you.
 If you are embarrassed to ask, let them read the section on our website on Strategies & Tips For Family & Friends.